-Slovakia, including their demographic profile, location, causes of their statelessness, legal history and current legal status in Slovakia.
-The study will also look at these components in relation to the Roma living in Slovakia.
-2. Identify gaps, challenges and main challenges that stateless persons face in Slovakia and in relation to the prevention of statelessness at birth or later in life.
-3. Provide recommendations on how to address the identified gaps; these recommendations may be used as an advocacy tool with Government counterparts.
-4. Analyze the existing legal procedures available to stateless persons to obtain protection in Slovakia against international standards as described in the UNHCR Handbook on Protection of Stateless Persons: access to the procedure; burden and standard of proof with regard to statelessness; decision-making procedure, including the relevant national case-law; procedural rights of the applicant; access to information, access to interpretation and legal assistance to applicants.
-5. Suggest recommendations on how to address procedural shortcomings, including as regards the possibility of establishing a designated statelessness determination procedure.
-Expected outputs of The output of the study is a report in English presenting an analysis of gaps in the study the current legislative framework and its implementation in relation to the identification and protection of stateless persons.
+- Identify the profile of stateless persons or people at risk of statelessness in Slovakia, including their demographic profile, location, causes of their statelessness, legal history and current legal status in Slovakia.
+The study will also look at these components in relation to the Roma living in Slovakia. - 2.
+Identify gaps, challenges and main challenges that stateless persons face

+- in Slovakia and in relation to the prevention of statelessness at birth or later in life - 3.
+Provide recommendations on how to address the identified gaps; to be used as an advocacy tool with Government counterparts. - 4.
+Analyze the existing legal procedures available to stateless persons to obtain protection in Slovakia against international standards as described in the UNHCR Handbook on Protection of Stateless Persons: access to the procedure; burden and standard of proof with regard to statelessness; decision-making procedure, including the relevant national case-law; procedural rights of the applicant; access to information, access to interpretation and legal assistance to applicants. - 5.
+Suggest recommendations on how to address procedural shortcomings, including as regards the possibility of establishing a designated statelessness determination procedure.

+Expected outputs of the study

+The output of the study is a report in English presenting an analysis of gaps in the current legislative framework and its implementation in relation to the identification and protection of stateless persons.
 It will further provide a detailed overview on the situation of stateless persons or person at risk of statelessness in Slovakia, including challenges and protection concerns that these individuals face, and obstacles to their acquisition or confirmation of nationality.
-In addition, the study will look at the safeguard against statelessness at birth in light of international instruments and at its implementation.
+In addition, the study will look at safeguards against statelessness birth in light of international instruments, and asses how these safeguards are implemented.
 Recommendations will include suggestions for amendments of legislation and / or change in practice in order to establish an effective and functional statelessness determination procedure in Slovakia and to ensure statelessness is prevented and reduced.

+Expected results

-Upon completion of the study, a translation into Slovak language will be made.
-Expected results Based on the outputs of this study UNHCR will be able to develop an advocacy strategy with regard to improving the situation of stateless persons and persons at risk of statelessness in Slovakia and to preventing statelessness.
+Based on the outputs of this study UNHCR will be able to develop an advocacy strategy with regard to improving the situation of stateless persons and persons at risk of statelessness in Slovakia and to preventing statelessness.
 The outputs will be used as the main advocacy tool with the Government in order to change current practices and address identified gaps and deficiencies.
 The study should also help UNHCR increase awareness at both public and expert levels and to advocate with the Government for the introduction of a designated statelessness determination procedure and protection framework and promote facilitating their naturalization.

+study